 First of all, there’s nothing more magical in Fantasyland than meeting all of the princesses.
 The absolute best way to do this is to secure an advanced dining reservation at Cinderella’s Royal Table.
 This iconic restaurant located inside Cinderella Castle is home to many of your favorite classic Disney Princesses.
 Here you can meet Cinderella, Fairy Godmother, Ariel, Aurora, Jasmine, and Snow White for breakfast, lunch or dinner.

 Reservations for this character meal are very hard to get.
 It is very important that you book this reservation 180 days in advance of your arrival if at all possible.
-Cinderella’s Royal Table is a signature dinning experience and it takes two (2) table service credits if you are using the Disney Dining Plan.
-If you do not have the Disney Dining Plan you will have to pre-pay your meal at the time you secure your reservation.
+Cinderella’s Royal Table is a signature dining experience and it takes two (2) table service credits if you are using the Disney Dining Plan.
+If you do not have the Disney Dining Plan, you will have to pre-pay your meal at the time you secure your reservation.
 You can make reservations online through your My Disney Experience account.

 If you have reservations at Be Our Guest for dinner you can meet the Beast.
 Guests can pose for photographs with him; however, he does not sign autographs.